What’s the Best Shooting Target?

 Looking for another target option?
 Read our blog, The Best Silhouette Targets

-The idea is it forces the shooter used to thinking and shooting rather than punching holes in paper.
+The idea is it forces the shooter to think and shoot rather than punch holes in paper.
 The 3 in. shapes make the target suitable for close pistol work or long-range shots.
-The larger 5 in. shapes are suitable for close quarters and short-range rifle drills.
+The larger 5 in. shapes are suitable for close-quarters and short-range rifle drills.

 The Kill Zone Target comes with an overlay of the basic human anatomy.
 This collaborative target with Max Ordinate Academy is designed to give shooters the ability to see how their rounds would affect the human body.